Please note:

 A second factor is how you are using the Capabilities Model as part of your strategic planning:

-- If your goal is a simple information gathering exercise, it may be sufficient for an RCD team lead to do a relatively quick pass through the RCD Capabilities Model, and just ask a few questions of others (or just use estimates/educated guesses) for specific questions.
+• If your goal is a simple information gathering exercise, it may be sufficient for an RCD team lead (or equivalent) to do a relatively quick pass through the RCD Capabilities Model, and reach out to partners at your institution (or even use estimates/educated guesses) for specific capabilities outside your service portfolio.

 For a more complete discussion of this topic, see this blog post